Wind Down the MSS + Transfer Payment Responsibilities to the Arbitrum Foundation

 Voting Options

-FOR: In support of winding down the MSS and transferring ownership of the payment vertical to the Arbitrum Foundation
+1. For (Wind Down the MSS): In support of winding down the MSS and transferring ownership of the payment vertical to the Arbitrum Foundation in the interim.

 you mean, if approved with a participation bigger than the non-constitutional 3% quorum, correct?